 ecomaine is proud to have added Food Waste Recycling to its portfolio of sustainable waste management solutions in September 2016.
-We are building food waste recycling capacity in southern Maine, serving as a central collection point for grocery stores, institutions and, coming the first week of May 2017 (to coincide with the first-ever Maine Composts Week) participating municipalities!
-With food waste comprising up to 30 percent of Maine trash cans, ecomaine is offering this program to help its member communities make bigger strides toward reaching the state’s 50% recycling goal by 2021.
+We are building food waste recycling capacity in southern Maine, serving as a central collection point for grocery stores, institutions and, as of the first week of May 2017, participating municipalities!
+We learned from our extensive Organics Feasibility Study in 2013 that food waste comprises up to 28 percent of Maine trash cans.
+Therefore, ecomaine is offering this program to help its member communities make bigger strides toward reaching the state’s 50% recycling goal by 2021.

 These towns have contracted with distinct haulers, who will collect the food waste each week and deliver it to ecomaine’s Portland facility.
 Agri-Cycle Energy transports large tractor-trailer loads of food waste to Exeter Agri-Energy in Exeter, Maine, where the food waste is de-packaged before it is anaerobically digested to produce sustainable power, organic farm fertilizer and cow bedding for the Maine family dairy farm Stonyvale Farm.
 The packaging that is removed from the food waste is delivered back to ecomaine to be burned for energy.

 What is acceptable food waste?

 Why recycle food waste?

 We Want to Always Divert Recyclable Materials from Landfills